Sri Lanka Safari

 • Rekawa - Turtle Nesting Observation

-• Galle - Galle Fort Walk
+• Galle - Dutch Fort

 • Don infrared night goggles and witness sea turtles coming ashore at Rekawa beach to lay their eggs while hatchlings dash down to the water to start their new life.